 - SUCCESS: indicates that the Spark job succeeds.

 - DEAD: indicates that an error occurs when the Spark job is running.
-You can view the job logs and then troubleshoot the error.
+You can view the job logs for troubleshooting.

-- KILLED: indicates that the Spark job is killed.
+- KILLED: indicates that the Spark job is terminated.

-Task Name The name of the Spark job that you created.
-Submit Time The time when the Spark job was submitted.
-Start Up Time The time when the Spark job started.
-Update time The time when the status of the Spark job changed.
-Duration The time required to run the Spark job.
-Operation You can perform the following operations:
+Job name The name of the Spark job that you created.
+Submit Time The time when the Spark job is submitted.
+Start Up Time The time when the Spark job starts to run.
+Update time The time when the status of the Spark job changes.
+Duration The time consumed to run the Spark job.
+Operation This parameter has the following options:

-- Log: queries the log of the Spark job.
-The latest 300 lines in the log can be queried.
+- Log: allows you to query the log information of the Spark job.
+The first 300 lines in the job log can be queried.

-- SparkUI: accesses the address of the Apache Spark web UI.
+- SparkUI: provides the URL to access the Spark web UI.
 You can query the job information on the Spark web UI.
 If the token expires, click Refresh to obtain the updated URL of the Spark web UI.

 - Details: allows you to view the JSON script that is used to submit the Spark job.